paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (2) the Committee on Armed Services and the Subcommittee on Defense and the Subcommittee on Military Construction, Veterans Affairs, and Related Agencies of the Committee on Appropriations of the House of Representatives.

+<a id="section-2818"></a>
+## § 2818.
+Contracts for design and construction of facilities of Department of Defense
+**(a) In General.—** The head of an element of the Department of Defense (as defined in [section 111(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section111/b&num=0&edition=prelim)) may award a contract to any other such element for the design and construction of facilities of the Department of Defense, including facility maintenance and repair projects and unspecified minor military construction projects under [section 2805 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2805), on a reimbursable basis.

+**(b) Consideration as an Obligation.—** A contract awarded under subsection (a) by such head shall be considered to be an obligation of such head in the same manner as a similar order or contract placed by such head with a private entity.

+**(c) Limitation.—** An awardee of a contract under subsection (a) may include an amount equal to not more than 10 percent of the proposed value of the contract for contingency expenses.

+### Statutory Notes

+#### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60 substituted “contract” for “contact”.

+<a id="section-2819"></a>
+## § 2819.
+Strategy and assessment with respect to non-operational, underutilized, and other Department of Defense facilities: assessments of historical significance
+**(a) Strategy for Demolition.—** Each Secretary concerned shall develop a strategy to demolish facilities under the respective jurisdiction of each such Secretary that—

+(1) are in poor or failing condition under the uniform index developed under section 2838 of the National Defense Authorization Act for Fiscal Year 2024 (Public Law 118–31);

+(2) are not in operational use; or

+(3) such Secretary determines are underutilized.

+**(b) Assessment of Certain Maintenance Costs.—** Each Secretary concerned shall conduct an assessment to determine the total cost to the United States to maintain facilities that—

+(1) are not in operational use; and

+(2) such Secretary determines are underutilized.

+**(c) Required Consideration.—** In determining whether a facility is underutilized pursuant to subsections (a) or (b), each Secretary concerned shall compare the occupancy of such facility to the total square footage of such facility.

+**(d) Assessments of Historic Significance.—**

+(1) Not later than December 1, 2025, and on an annual basis thereafter, each Secretary concerned shall conduct an assessment of each facility under the jurisdiction of the Secretary concerned that was constructed at least 25 years prior to the year covered by the assessment to determine whether the facility—

+  (A) is historically significant; or

+  (B) will be historically significant at the end of the 25-year period beginning on the date of the completion of such assessment.

+(2) For each facility described in paragraph (1) that a Secretary concerned determines is not, or will not be, historically significant pursuant to an assessment under such paragraph, the Secretary concerned shall—

+  (A) conduct an assessment of the condition of such facility;

+  (B) make an initial determination of whether such facility will be modernized or demolished during such 25-year period; and

+  (C) submit to the digital facilities management system of the military department under the jurisdiction of such Secretary—

+    (i) the results of the assessment under subparagraph (A); and

+    (ii) the initial determination required by subparagraph (B).

+(3) If, during the course of any assessment of a facility described in paragraph (1), the Secretary concerned changes a determination with respect to the historic significance of the facility or plans of such Secretary to modernize or demolish the facility, such Secretary shall revise the information submitted to the applicable digital facilities management system pursuant to subparagraph (C) of paragraph (2).

+**(e) Annual Briefing.—**

+(1) Along with the budget for fiscal year 2027 submitted by the President pursuant to [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim), United States Code, and on an annual basis thereafter, each Secretary concerned shall provide to the congressional defense committees a briefing on—

+  (A) the strategy required by subsection (a); and

+  (B) the results of the assessments required by subsections (b) and (d).

+(2) Each such briefing shall include—

+  (A) a summary of the existing authorities of each Secretary concerned to demolish the facilities covered by such strategy;

+  (B) a plan to implement such strategy; and

+  (C) recommendations of each such Secretary with respect to reducing—

+    (i) the inventory of facilities in poor or failing condition under the uniform index developed under section 2838 of the National Defense Authorization Act for Fiscal Year 2024 (Public Law 118–31); and

+    (ii) the total cost to the United States to maintain the facilities covered by the assessment required by subsection (b) of such section.

+### Statutory Notes

+#### References in Text
+Section 2838 of the National Defense Authorization Act for Fiscal Year 2024, referred to in subsecs. (a)(1) and (e)(2)(C)(i), is section 2838 of Pub.
+L. 118–31, which is set out as a note preceding [section 2851 of this title](./chapter-169-military-construction-and-military-family-housing.md#section-2851).

+#### Amendments
+2025—Subsec. (e).
+Pub.
+L. 119–60 inserted “the” before “congressional defense committees”.

+<a id="section-2820"></a>
+## § 2820.
+Development of infrastructure improvement plan for each military department
+**(a) In General.—** Not later than the date on which the budget of the President for fiscal year 2027 is submitted to Congress pursuant to [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), and once every five years thereafter, each Secretary concerned shall submit to the congressional defense committees each of the following:

+(1) A detailed plan with respect to the improvement of infrastructure and facilities under the jurisdiction of the Secretary concerned during the 20-year period beginning after the date on which the plan is submitted that includes—

+  (A) a summary of major efforts of the Secretary concerned to be carried out pursuant to the plan;

+  (B) milestones and specific goals for such major efforts;

+  (C) a description of objectives of the Secretary concerned to manage and improve such infrastructure and facilities during such period, including—

+    (i) utility systems (electric, water and wastewater systems, energy distribution systems, transportation, and communication networks); and

+    (ii) all physical structures located on a military installation under the jurisdiction of the Secretary concerned.

+(2) A certification that the budget of the President for the applicable fiscal year and the future-years defense program submitted to Congress in relation to such budget under [section 221 of this title](./chapter-009-defense-budget-matters.md#section-221) provide for funding of planning, design, and construction at a level that is sufficient to meet the requirements specified in the plan under paragraph (1) on the schedule provided in such plan.

+**(b) Elements.—** Each plan submitted by a Secretary concerned under subsection (a)(1) shall include the following:

+(1) The estimated costs of necessary infrastructure and facility improvements and a description of how such costs would be addressed by the budget request of the Department of Defense and the future-years defense program submitted for the applicable fiscal year.

+(2) An assessment of how the military department is accurately accounting for the costs of sustaining facilities and addressing the identified necessary improvements of infrastructure and facilities as outlined in the plan.

+**(c) Incorporation of Results-oriented Management Practices.—** Each plan under subsection (a)(1) shall incorporate the leading results-oriented management practices, including—

+(1) analytically based goals;

+(2) results-oriented metrics;

+(3) an identification of required resources, risks, and stakeholders; and

+(4) regular reporting on progress to decision makers.

+**(d) Service Chief Assessment.—** Each service chief (as defined in [section 3101 of this title](./chapter-205-defense-acquisition-system.md#section-3101)) shall—

+(1) assess each plan and certification developed by the Secretary concerned under subsection (a); and

+(2) submit to the congressional defense committees, not later than the date on which the Secretary concerned submits the plan and certification to such committees, an unaltered copy of the results of such assessment.

 <a id="section-2821"></a>
 ## § 2821.
 Requirement for authorization of appropriations for construction and acquisition of military family housing
 **(a)** Except as provided in subsection (b), funds may not be appropriated for the construction, acquisition, leasing, addition, extension, expansion, alteration, relocation, or operation and maintenance of family housing under the jurisdiction of the Department of Defense unless the appropriation of such funds has been authorized by law.